Cyclokitty/badkittybot/README.md

 1. Clone the repo
 2. Create a bot in slack (https://YOURTEAMHERE.com/apps/manage/custom-integrations)
 3. Get the token
-..*if you wish to run it local or without an .env file skip to step 6
+    * if you wish to run it local or without an ".env" file skip to step 6
-4. Create an .env in the same folder as index.js
+4. Create an ".env" in the same folder as index.js
 5. Add "token=YOURBOTTOKEN" to the file
 6. run the bot using "node index.js" or if you didn't make an env, "set token=YOURTOKEN & node index.js"